How to Become a Dental Assistant

 The specific list of duties will vary on a day to day basis and depending on the focus on the dental practice, but these are some of the most common duties:

 Dental Assistant Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), now is a great time to consider a new career as a dental assistant.
-According to the BLS’ research, the demand for dental assistants is expected to grow by 18 percent between through 2024, adding 58,600 new jobs to the total of 318,800 jobs currently recorded.
+According to the BLS’ research, the demand for dental assistants is expected to grow by 19 percent between through 2026, adding 64,600 new jobs to the workforce.
 This is much faster than the projected rate of growth for all careers.
 Plus, the field of dental assisting is largely immune to foreseeable changes in the labor market that could shrink the demand for other professionals.

 Median Annual Salary

 In 2016, the median salary for dental assistants was reported to be $36,940 per year.
 As the demand for dental assistants continues to grow, the salary expectations will grow in proportion.
 It is important to also understand that pay for dental assistants varies widely depending on where they work.
 The demand is higher in some states, geography has a big impact on wages, and some elite practices pay higher salaries to lure the best dental assistants on the market.
 Before picking a location to pursue your career, investigate what parts of the country offer more of the opportunities you’re looking for.

 Get the Necessary Training

 Unlike many other career paths, you will not need to earn a four-year degree to become a dental assistant.
 Most dental assisting programs are offered though community or technical colleges and take between nine months and two years to complete full-time.
 In order to expand access, there are a growing number of part-time, night-time, and hybrid in-person/online programs available across the country.
 Students can also choose to pursue a certificate, degree or associate’s degree depending on how much they want to invest in their education.